-The infrastructure cost sharing agreement will be reviewed and revised annually thereafter and must be in place by July 1, of each succeeding year.
+The duration of the infrastructure cost sharing agreement will be reviewed and revised annually thereafter and must be in place by July 1, of each succeeding year unless unchanged.

 VI.
 Other Terms and Conditions

 A. Data Sharing and Protection of Personally Identifiable Information